 Aside from the effort it takes to make employees feel included in development efforts, there’s another risk—one that most organizations never consider when building out a rotational program.
 This is the risk of pushing away potential new hires if there’s a perception that your development program leaves something to be desired.

 “If you try to deliver a program and you don’t do it well, word gets out,” Wronski says.
 “Recruiting is expensive.
 If you’re competing for top talent and your program isn’t fine-tuned, word gets around quickly.
 It will leave you settling for talent that may not be as good as you want.”

-Like any other large initiative, building a successful leadership development program requires a close look at investments and a careful measure of results.
+Like any other large initiative, building a successful early career talent strategy, and executing it through strong development programs requires a close look at investments and a careful measure of results.

 Know someone who should know about us?

 A monthly digest of ideas from the early career development program community.